Muskan-Tarafder/FundRaiser_Web/README.md

 When signing up through the form, the system will automatically assign:
 - A random total_donation amount
-- Random rewards (from a predefined list)
+- Rewards (from a predefined list)
 This will populate your MongoDB users collection with new documents.
 Alternatively, you can manually insert a sample document into your MongoDB collection: